deleonk3/deleonk3.github.io/essays/E5 Essay.md

 ---
 layout: essay
 type: essay
-title: Progress in Programming Report
+title: Reflecting on Assignment 2
 date: 2020-05-08
 ---
 Assignment 2 focused on building both a login page for our and a registritaion page for our ecommerce website.
 We had to build our website in a way where